Got a Foreclosure Notice?

 2) Know more about foreclosure

 Read up on the process of foreclosure in your state so you know what is gonna happen next in the process so you are prepared as best you can be.

 3) Collect you resources

-You’ll definitely want legal and tax advice in the process but don’t do it yourself, it is very complicated with a lot of jargon.
+You’ll definitely want legal and tax advice in the process.
+Don’t do it yourself, it is very complicated with a lot of jargon.
 Multiple non-profit and government resources are there to help you.

 4) Get familiar with your options.